JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 * the explicitly declared type if there is more than one declared supertype

 In all these cases, members added in the anonymous object are not accessible.
-Overriden members are accessible if they are declared in the actual type of the function or property.
+Overriden members are accessible if they are declared in the actual type of the function or property:

 ```kotlin
 interface A {